githubtraining/training-manual/docs/app_github_events.md

 Remote office hours allow people from any location to call in and ask their questions in a low-pressure environment.
 We find remote office hours to be most successful when they're scheduled in advance, in a time that is aimable to all employees, and communicated thoroughly.

 ### Lunch & learn

-A "lunch & learn", or sometimes called "brownbag" event focuses around a presentation at mealtime.
+A "lunch & learn," or sometimes called a "brown bag" event focuses around a presentation at mealtime.
 Lunch & learns can have an interactive element, but since they normally occur while eating lunch, they're most commonly presentations.

 ![picture from lunch & learn](http://farm4.staticflickr.com/3771/12246715556_634f69980e_b.jpg)

 "Lunch & learn" presentations can range from very specific technical topics to broad, highly approachable topics.
 Depending on the culture (and lunchroom layout) of your organization, you may find that the broader presentations work better.
 As with the workshops, lunch & learns are a place to grow excitement and enthusiasm, and to introduce GitHub to those who may not already be familiar.

 ### Formal training

 Formal training is an immersive way to learn and practice Git and GitHub.
 However, formal training requires a large investment from all parties involved.
 We typically recommend a two day training, which can be too much time away from a desk for some teams.

 ![training room](https://user-images.githubusercontent.com/16547949/43785665-d3ab7f52-9a34-11e8-96aa-9a16a96194ba.JPG)